 First and foremost, let’s get something straight – the term “race” can be very intimidating for anyone who isn’t super competitive, experienced or confident in the activity at hand.
-BUT, what many new runners aren’t aware of, is that “race day” is totally synonymous with “an exciting, organized running event with high energy and community atmosphere that gives the runner an opportunity to push a little more than usual and prove to themself how physically strong and self-willed they can be.”
+BUT, what many new runners aren’t aware of, is that “race day” is totally synonymous with “a fun, organized running event with high energy and community atmosphere providing the opportunity to push a little more than usual, and prove how physically strong and self-willed one can be.”
 So, going forward, let’s just call it a running EVENT. 🙂

-This Sunday, April 9th, is the Prince Rupert 1/2 Marathon, two-person 1/2 Marathon Relay, and 8K Road Race hosted by Rupert Runners.
-You can find everything you need to know by clicking the link, but for extra simplicity, HERE is the registration form!
-Both routes are out-and-back, 21.1km course starts at 1pm and 8km course starts at 2pm.
-The reason this post is focusing on the 8K distance in particular is because as you may or may not know, the Learn to Run Clinic has been in full swing now for seven weeks, and eight kilometres may now be a very realistic distance for participants to tackle, whether it’s running, run/walk intervals, or even signing up with the intention to walk and testing out a few short jogs along the way.
+On Sunday, April 8th, it’s the Prince Rupert 1/2 Marathon, two-person 1/2 Marathon Relay, and 8K Road Race hosted by Rupert Runners.
+Find everything you need to know by clicking the link, and a 2018 registration form specifically, is HERE!
+Both routes are out-and-back, meaning the finish line is the same place as the starting line.
+The 21.1km course, which can be run by one person, or shared by two, starts at 10am and the 8km course starts at 11am.
+The reason this post is focusing on the 8K distance in particular is because the Learn to Run Clinic, hosted annually by Rupert Runners, has been in full swing now since mid-February.
+Eight kilometres may be a very realistic distance for participants to tackle, come April, whether it’s running, run/walk intervals, or even signing up with the intention to walk and just testing out a few short jogs along the way.
 That’s right, WALKERS ARE WELCOME!
 Come one, come all.
-Also, lots of other runners are coming out of their winter hibernation and 8k is a sweet distance if you aren’t down to run a half marathon at this point or split it with someone.
+Also, lots of other runners are coming out of their winter hibernation and 8k is a sweet distance if you aren’t down to run a quarter or half marathon at this point in the year.

-So, what can one expect if deciding to participate?
+So, what can you expect if deciding to participate?
 First, I advise you to register before hand.
 This simplifies things for you, and it’s a huge help for the event directors and volunteers.
-This form can be filled out and given with cash or cheque made out to Rupert Runners to any of the club execs, dropped off on Tuesday or Thursday this week between 5 – 5:15pm at the CHSS track before Learn to Run starts (even if you aren’t participating) or, you can mail it in.
-There will also be an in-person sign up and bib/shirt pick-up from 10am-noon at the Civic Centre this Saturday, April 8th, the day before the event.
-All runners who register before Sunday will be entered to win this Momentum Jewelry Motivate Wrap for yourself or to give away as a gift. #swag
+The registration form can be filled out and given with cash or cheque made out to Rupert Runners to any of the club execs, dropped off on Tuesdays or Thursdays from 5 – 5:15pm at the CHSS track before Learn to Run starts (even if you aren’t participating) or, you can mail it in.
+There will also be an in-person sign up the day before the event.
+Last year, all runners who registered before race day were entered to win this Momentum Jewelry Motivate Wrap.
+I am planning another giveaway for this year!
+OMG what could it BE??

-Once you’re all signed up, you can relax until Saturday, go down to the Civic Centre between 10-noon and pick up your bib and souvenir shirt, or you can get it on race day.
+Once you’re all signed up, you can relax until the Saturday before the event, go down to the Civic Centre between 10-noon and pick up your bib (participant number) and souvenir shirt, or you can get it on race day.
 Again, it’s easier for you and everyone else to grab your stuff before the day of the event.
 If you don’t live in Prince Rupert, see you Sunday!

-Other things to pay attention to on Sunday are staying hydrated before and after you run, and eating something decent a few hours before hand.
-And use the bathroom before, washrooms available inside the Lester Centre as well as the Civic Centre.
+Other things to pay attention to on Sunday morning are staying hydrated and eating breakfast a few hours before hand.
+Bland is good.
+You can use the bathroom before, washrooms available inside the Lester Centre as well as the Civic Centre.

-When 2pm approaches, 8K participants gather in the little undercover drop-off area right in front of the Lester Center main entrance.
+When 11am approaches, 8K participants gather in the little undercover drop-off area in front of the Lester Center entrance.
 This is the same place the first race started, so if you are there early you can see how it goes down, but it’s nothing fancy or complicated whatsoever.
-You’ll see a giant timing clock set up and cones and volunteers in vests.
-Once you begin, you’ll be running out onto the highway keeping to the right side of the road, and staying on that side after turning around at the 4km half-way point, which is just a little further than the turn off to the Industrial Site.
+You’ll see a big timing clock set up and cones and volunteers in vests.
+Once you begin, you’ll run out onto the highway keeping on the right side of the road, and staying on that side after turning around at the half-way point, which is just a little further than the turn off to the Industrial Site.
 There is no crossing of the highway.
 WOOO.
 If you think you’re nervous, try converting it to excited.

 Think of this course as SIX parts.
-Six manageable chunks, many of which you have already run if you take part in Learn to Run. / \ / \ / \
+Six manageable chunks, many of which you have already run, or will before April, if you take part in Learn to Run.

-- not the time to giver’, this is a time to see how you feel, settle in, find your breath
+- this is a time to see how you feel, settle in, find your breath

 - yes, it starts on an uphill, but you got it

-- if you’re feeling a little out of breath from that first incline, this is a great place to let your heart rate and breathing stabilize.
-Relax.
-This is fun.
-Unclench your jaw and fists haha.
+- if you’re feeling a little out of breath from that first incline, this is a great place to let your heart rate and breath stabilize.
+Relax and breathe.

-- think about maintaining your effort level, not your pace.
-Shorten your stride slightly and use your arms to work your way up the hill.
+- shorten your stride slightly and use your arms to work your way up the hill

-- keep a tall posture, don’t hunch – it squishes your lungs
+- don’t hunch – it squishes your lungs

 4/6: Half-way mark back down to the SPCA

-- stay in control of your body on the downhill.
-Engage your core.
+- stay in control of your body on the downhill by engaging your core

 - Tell yourself it’s the last uphill